kubevela/kubevela.github.io/docs/end-user/workflow/apply-component.md

 ## Overview

-In this guide, you will learn how to apply components and traits in `WorkflowStepDefinition`.
+In this guide, you will learn how to apply components and traits in `Workflow`.

-## Apply components and traits in one operation
+## Apply Application

-Apply the following `Application` and `WorkflowStepDefinition`:
+Apply the following `Application` with workflow step type of `apply-component`:

 ```yaml
 apiVersion: core.oam.dev/v1beta1